adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 <img src="https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/ChatRoom.png" alt="Website" height="450" width="400" /> <br />

 This is the mock up of the graphical user interface for the DuoMonkeyEditor messaging system.
 Users will be presented with this interface alongside the text editor interface.
-* Allows sending and receiving of messages.
+* Allows sending and receiving messages.